 The Michigan Swim Camp is designed to provide each competitive swimmer with the opportunity to improve their pursuit of excellence both in and out of the pool.
-It is open to any and all participants limited only by age and specified number of campers.
-During registration, campers will select from one of two tracts depending upon their needs.

 Head Coach Mike Bottom is in his 10th year at Michigan, the last six coming as the head coach of both the men’s and women’s swimming and diving teams.